 default OMS language translations A heterogeneous OMS can import several (structured) OMSs expressed in different conforming logics, for which suitable translations have been defined in the logic graph provided in annex G or in an extension to it that has been provided when establishing the conformance of some other logic with DOL.
-Determining the semantics of the heterogeneous OMS requires a translation into a common target language to be applied (cf. clause 7.1.4).
+Determining the semantics of the heterogeneous OMS requires a translation into a common target language to be applied (cf. clause ??).
 This translation is determined via a lookup in the transitive closure of the logic graph.
 Depending on the reasoners available in the given application setting, it can, however, be necessary to employ a different translation.
 Authors can express which one to employ.
-In a multi-step translation, it is possible to implicitly apply as many default translations as possible, and to concentrate on making explicit only those translations that deviate from the default.50 different matching algorithms OMS alignments, which DOL is able to express, may have been obtained by running different OMS matching algorithms.
+In a multi-step translation, it is possible to implicitly apply as many default translations as possible, and to concentrate on making explicit only those translations that deviate from the default.
+42 different matching algorithms OMS alignments, which DOL is able to express, may have been obtained by running different OMS matching algorithms.
 If, in a given OMS engineering workflow, the information on which algorithm has been applied is clear from the context, it is possible to omit it in the alignment expressed in DOL.
-Otherwise, e.g. if the next person working on the OMS requires that information, it is possible to make it explicit.51
+Otherwise, e.g. if the next person working on the OMS requires that information, it is possible to make it explicit.43

-$^{^{50}\}mathrm{N}{\mathrm{OTE:}}$ Q-AUT: Will this situation be the same for default approximations, or to we need to add an extra item to the list?
+$^{^{41}\}mathrm{N}{\mathrm{OTE:}}$ Q-AUT: We had this comment here; what does it mean?
+"DOL only maps symbols to expressions"